johndao1005/tradie/front-end/README.md

 # Fergus - Frontend Technical Test

-## Requirements

-Jobs

-- [ ] Unique job identifier.
-- [ ] Status: one of "scheduled", "active", "invoicing", “to priced” or “completed”.
-- [ ] Acreationdateandtime.
-- [ ] And some general information like name and contact details of the client.

-Tradie

-- [ ] Filter and sort the list of jobs.
-- [ ] Click on a job in the list to view their details and add/edit notes for that job.
-- [ ] Change the status of a job

 ## Setup

 After cloned the repo to your local machine run those command in the terminal at the root directory to install the dependency